EFE: 1960s to 1980s: Internationalization

-In 1988, the Efe Data service was launched, the first Spanish news data bank, and in March of that same year the Efe Foundation was created to promote research, development and study of information and technology, as well as the granting of training scholarships for students in any of the branches of Information Sciences.
-In 1989, Efe began distributing its information services to its customers via satellites.
+In 1988, the EFE Data service was launched, the first Spanish news data bank, and in March of that same year the EFE Foundation was created to promote research, development and study of information and technology, as well as the granting of training scholarships for students in any of the branches of Information Sciences.
+In 1989, EFE began distributing its information services to its customers via satellites.
 This same year the 50th anniversary of the Agencia EFE was celebrated with an itinerant graphic exhibition called Ephemerides.
-The Press Association of Madrid awards the Rodríguez Santamaría Award to Efe for its work.
+The Press Association of Madrid awarded the Rodríguez Santamaría Award to EFE for its work.

 1990s and 21st century

-Since the 1990s, subsidiaries will be created for specific topics.
+Since the 1990s, subsidiaries were created for specific topics.
 In 1990, the subsidiaries Efeagro (food industry) and Efecom (business) were created, in 1994 Euroefe (EU news - Euractiv) was created and in 2010 Efeverde (environment).
 In 2013, Efefuturo (science and technology), Efesalud (health), Efe-empresas (business), Efemotor (transport) and Efetur (tourism) were launched.
 Among them, Efeverde stands out as the most awarded subsidiary for its informative transparency.
 Efeverde has its own guide for environmental journalists and was one of the first subsidiaries to establish a broad presence in social networks.
 Since 2011 it has also Android, iPhone and iPad apps.

-Awards will also be created.
+Achievement awards were also established.
 In 1990 EFE gave the first Silver Ball Award to the best Ibero-American football player and in 1998 together with UNICEF, they created the Ibero-American Communication Awards for the Rights of Children and Adolescents.
 In 2004, the Don Quixote Journalism Award was created, which is presented at the same time as the King of Spain Award.

 In 1995, EFE was awarded the Prince of Asturias Award for Communication and Humanities in recognition of its work, independence and neutrality.
 It shared the award with the philosopher José Luis López Aranguren.
-In 1996, Miguel Ángel Gozalo is named President-Director-General of EFE.
+In 1996, Miguel Ángel Gozalo was named President-Director-General of EFE.

 In 1998, the agency's photo library began to function as a digital photographic archive.
 In 2000, the commercialization and digitization of graphic and press archives began and the Intranet "Entre Nosotros" (Among us) was created.
 In 2003, the International Graphic Service (SGI) was launched in partnership with EPA and the Multimedia Coordination Unit was inaugurated in Madrid.

 In 2001, a service was launched in Portuguese for Brazil.
 Likewise, that year EFE was transferred from the Directorate-General for State Property of the Ministry of the Treasury to the public holding SEPI.
 In 2002, an editing center was created in Miami that facilitates the adaptation of the information content to the American market.

-In 2004, Álex Grijelmo is named president of EFE, the journalist of the Arturo Larena agency wins the National Environment Award in the form of Journalism.
-That same year the subsidiary ACAN-EFE (the service for Central America) is integrated into EFE.
+In 2004, Álex Grijelmo was named president of EFE, the journalist of the Arturo Larena agency won the National Environment Award in the form of Journalism.
+That same year the subsidiary ACAN-EFE (the service for Central America) was integrated into EFE.